frictionlessdata/website-old/guides/using-data-packages-in-python.md

 > "Periodic Table"
 {% endhighlight %}

+## Reading Data

+Now that you have loaded your Data Package, you can read its data.
+A Data Package can contain multiple files which are accessible via the `resources` attribute.
+The `resources` attribute is an array of objects containing information (e.g. path, schema, description) about each file in the package.

+You can access the data in a given resource in the `resources` array by reading the `data` attribute.
+For example, using our our Periodic Table Data Package, we can return all elements with an atomic number of less than 10 by doing the following:

+{% highlight python %}
+print([e['name'] for e in dp.resources[0].data if int(e['atomic number']) < 10])

+> ['Hydrogen', 'Helium', 'Lithium', 'Beryllium', 'Boron', 'Carbon', 'Nitrogen', 'Oxygen', 'Fluorine']
+{% endhighlight %}

+If you don't want to load all data in memory at once, you can lazily access the data using the `iter()` method on the resource:

+{% highlight python %}
+rows = dp.resources[0].iter()
+rows.next()

+> {'metal or nonmetal?': 'nonmetal', 'symbol': 'H', 'name': 'Hydrogen', 'atomic mass': '1.00794', 'atomic number': '1'}

+rows.next()

+> {'metal or nonmetal?': 'noble gas', 'symbol': 'He', 'name': 'Helium', 'atomic mass': '4.002602', 'atomic number': '2'}

+rows.next()

+> {'metal or nonmetal?': 'alkali metal', 'symbol': 'Li', 'name': 'Lithium', 'atomic mass': '6.941', 'atomic number': '3'}
+{% endhighlight %}

 ## Loading into an SQL database

 [Tabular Data Packages][tdp] contains schema information about its data using [JSON Table Schema][jts].
 This means you can easily import your Data Package into the SQL backend of your choice.
 In this case, we are creating an [SQLite](http://sqlite.org/) database in a new file named `datapackage.db`.

 To load the data into SQL we will need the JSON Table Schema SQL Storage library: